MISSION & GUIDING BELIEFS FAQs

 Why did Hanahauʻoli School refresh its mission statement?

 Our previous mission statement was created in the late 1990s, so it was time for an update.
-The Western Association of Schools and Colleges recommended us during the accreditation process to revisit our mission statement to reflect the current situation.
-It’s important to note that we are not changing our mission of providing top-notch progressive education, but rather we updated our mission statement to reflect what is currently happening at our school.
-Our refreshed mission statement reflects our enduring commitment to joyful, child-centered learning and our vision for nurturing compassionate, capable contributors to our community and beyond.
+During our recent HAIS accreditation cycle, it was recommended that we revisit our mission statement and guiding beliefs to ensure these foundational statements accurately articulate our lived mission.
+It’s important to note that we are not changing the mission of Hanahau‘oli, but rather we updated our mission statement.
+Our refreshed mission statement and guiding beliefs reflect our enduring commitment to joyful, child-centered learning and our vision for nurturing compassionate, curious, and confident individuals who demonstrate responsibility for self, others, and our world.

 How will the refreshed mission statement be implemented?